Magnetic field induced corrections to the NJL model coupling constant from vacuum polarization: Acknowledgments

 \section{Acknowledgments}

-The authors thank short conversations with I. Shovkovy and G. Mark\'o and G. Endrodi for sending tables with results obtained in Lattice QCD of his group.
+The authors thank short conversations with I. Shovkovy and G. Mark\'o, and G. Endrodi and H.T.
+Ding for sending tables with results obtained in Lattice QCD of their groups.
 F.L.B. is member of INCT-FNA, Proc.
 464898/2014-5.
 T.H.M. thanks financial support from CAPES.
-F.L.B. acknowledges partial support from CNPq-312072/2018-0 and CNPq-421480/2018-1.
+F.L.B. thanks partial support from CNPq-312072/2018-0, CNPq-421480/2018-1 and CNPq-312750/2021-8.